akanevsky/php_convert_db/README.md

 - Dump your MySQL database structure (do not dump data)
 - In the dump, fix all encoding and collation declarations so that they are as you would like to see them in the migrated database
 - Import the fixed dump to a new blank database
-- Open sys_migrate.php and configure the class so that the settings match your setup
+- Open php_convert_db.php and configure the class so that the settings match your setup
 - Run index.php, and all your data should be transferred over to the new database with the correct encoding

 Enjoy!